Taifuun1/Pistoleros-Of-Santa-Rose/Docs/Dialogue/Pistoleros Regroup.md

 "Huh?"<br>
 Gunfight ensues<br>
 Gwyneth "...Holy smokes.
 That was close."<br>
 Walker "It's a real struggle.
-The Feds are hiring wildlife to find us.
+Now the Feds are hiring wildlife to find us.
 We'll never lose them."<br>
 G "It was just a bear.
 We lost the feds in the chase."<br>
 G "Hey, do you see that?
 There, in the river."<br>
 W "What's that?
 A jacket?"<br>